top of page

 Either weekly or fortnightly is the schedule we stick to.

 Research indicates that play therapy is most effective when delivered on a weekly basis.
 When we think of a child's weekly schedule, one week is a long time!
 Progress is often seen much more quickly when children come weekly, as the rapport and therapeutic relationship is established much more quickly and is often stronger.
 Children also find it easier to "pick up where they left off".
-With that being said, fortnightly sessions are still effective, if budget or time is an issue.
+With that being said, fortnightly sessions are still very effective, if budget or time is an issue.

 What should I tell my child about coming to play therapy?